geobro1992/geobro1992.github.io/_pages/presentations.md

 **Brooks, G. C.**, W. A. Hopkins, and H. K. Kindsvater.
 2023.
 Concurrent threats jeopardize the viability of Virginia's hellbender populations.
 Joint Meeting of Ichthyologists and Herpetologists, Norfolk, VA, USA.

 Chandler, H. C., N. M. Caruso, **G. C. Brooks**, and C. A. Haas.
 2023.
 Reticulated flatwoods salamander phenology under future climate change.
-Southeast Partners in Amphibian and Reptile Conservation Annual Meeting, Black Mountain, NC, USA.
+Southeastern Partners in Amphibian and Reptile Conservation Annual Meeting, Black Mountain, NC, USA.

 Ulans, A., **G. C. Brooks**, and L. Jacobs.
 2023.
 Anxiety in broiler chickens is affected by strain, body weight, and environmental complexity.
 56th Congress of the International Society for Applied Ethology, Tallin, Estonia.